valkey-io/valkey-doc/docs/interact/transactions.md

 ### Using WATCH to implement ZPOP

-A good example to illustrate how `WATCH` can be used to create new atomic operations otherwise not supported by Redis is to implement ZPOP (`ZPOPMIN`, `ZPOPMAX` and their blocking variants have only been added in version 5.0), that is a command that pops the element with the lower score from a sorted set in an atomic way.
+A good example to illustrate how `WATCH` can be used to create new atomic operations otherwise not supported by Valkey is to implement ZPOP (`ZPOPMIN`, `ZPOPMAX` and their blocking variants have only been added in version 5.0), that is a command that pops the element with the lower score from a sorted set in an atomic way.
 This is the simplest